jsailo/notes/docs/tutorial-docusaurus/01-installing-docusaurus.md

     git clone git@github.com:<YourGithubUsername/your_repository_name.git
     ```

-## Creating the Docusaurus files on your local computer
+## Creating the Docusaurus files on your local computer using the npx command

 :::note